caiyuqing/Open-DPSM/v3/Readme.md

 ## Example data

-- The folder "Example" contains sample eye-tracking data and movie files (2 movies) from 2 participants.
+- The folder "Example" contains sample eye-tracking data and movie files (01.mp4, 02.mp4) from 2 participants (p20,p21).

 - See Cai et al., 2025 for more detailed description of this data